RhiH/studio_gallery/README.md

 It was decided to keep the project as simple as possible, given this was the first time Django had been used.
 Ensuring things were kept as simple as possible meant that the focus could remain on the site as a whole.
 As the site is to display art in most appealing way, vivid colours were not used as these could easily detract from the work, and put off the consumer.

 The colour scheme was kept simple, with sticking to a white background with black text.
-Grey text weas also used to give the site a slightly softer feeling.
+Grey text was also used to give the site a slightly softer feeling.

 ![Studio_Gallery](media/site_images/colour_scheme.png)